-During the year, there was no change in the constitutional documents of the Company.
+During the Review Period, there was no change in the constitutional documents of the Company.

-The directors of our Company (the "Directors") are pleased to report the audited consolidated financial statements of our Company and its subsidiaries for the year ended 31 December 2013.
+The directors of our Company (the "Directors") are pleased to report the audited consolidated financial statements of our Company and its subsidiaries (hereinafter collectively referred to as our "Group") for the year ended 31 December 2014.